superfaceai/demo-cloudflare-shopify/README.md

 ## Reporting bugs

-When reporting bugs it is ideal to attach logs from the SDK.
+When reporting bugs it is ideal to attach logs from the OneSDK.
 Logging level can be configured by using the `SF_LOG` env variable passed to the client options and set to `trace` value.
 Note that this will share low level buffers and communication and as such will include sensitive data, such as inputs and access keys - avoid sharing them publicly.

 You can submit bug reports on this repository, [OneSDK repository](https://github.com/superfaceai/one-sdk), via email or using [Discord](https://sfc.is/discord) for the fastest response.